hcrlab/kuri/kuri_navigation/README.md

 A wrapper for the OORT mapping process.
 When using this node:

-* Start with robot on dock
+* Use the mapping specific launch file from `kuri_launch`
+* Start the node to begin mapping.
+Pass a name as the only argument
 * Teleop the robot through some interface
 * Don't drive too quickly or mapping won't work well
 * Monitor map quality through Rviz
-* Drive it back onto the dock to save out the map.
+* Kill the node to save the map

 ## `safety_controller`